-Weld JSF environment lf you are integrating into а you must register org.jboss.weld.servlet.ConversationPropagationFilter either as a Servlet listener. automatically, or through user configuration, for each CDI application which uses JSF.
+If you are integrating Weld into a JSF environment you must register org.jboss.weld.servlet.ConversationPropagationFilter as a Servlet listener, either automatically, or through user configuration, for each CDI application which uses JSF.
 This filter can be registered for all Servlet deployment safely.